mother working and children studying at home in kitchen. Father on phone in the background

 The benefit is that your co-signer’s credit standing and income could help you qualify for a loan that you might not have been able to get on your own.

 The caveat is that the payment history will show up on both people’s credit reports.
 That’s great if you’re making your payments on time.
-But if you don’t, your co-signer’s credit standing could suffer.
+But if you don’t, it could have a negative impact on your co-signer’s credit standing.
 Not only that—the lender can sue you both for non-payment.
 If something were to happen that prevents you from making good on the loan, your co-signer’s credit and finances could suffer.

 The role credit plays in debt consolidation